Perryville Battlefield State Historic Site: Memorial

-On the fortieth anniversary of the battle in 1902, a Confederate monument was dedicated in the Confederate cemetery begun by Henry Bottom, and a smaller Federal memorial was erected nearby in 1931.
-The Perryville State Battlefield site was established in 1954 by the Kentucky State Conservation Commission, and a museum and visitor's center were opened near the monuments on the battle's one hundredth anniversary in 1962.
+On the fortieth anniversary of the battle in 1902, a Confederate monument was dedicated in the Confederate cemetery begun by Henry Bottom, and a smaller U.S. memorial was erected nearby in 1931.
+The Perryville State Battlefield site was established in 1954 by the Kentucky State Conservation Commission, and a museum and visitor center were opened near the monuments on the battle's one-hundredth anniversary in 1962.

 For a century following the war, the memory of the Battle of Perryville (and many others fought in the Western Theater) was minimized by what has been called the "Lee tradition," which emphasized the deeds of the armies and generals who fought in the Eastern Theater, particularly Virginia.
-Around the time of the American Civil War Centennial, however, numerous scholars worked to establish the importance of the Western campaigns.
+However, numerous scholars worked to establish the importance of Western campaigns around the time of the American Civil War Centennial.
 In recent years, appreciation for what happened at Perryville and other battlefields in Kentucky, Tennessee, and Mississippi has grown.

-About 2500 acre at Perryville were recognized as a National Historic Landmark in 1960, and the site averages around 100,000 visitors per year.
-A re-enactment of the battle occurs each October.
-The Perryville Battlefield Preservation Association was created in 1991 to preserve, enlarge, and protect the park.
-The acquisition of 149 acres (0.6 km²) of farmland from a descendant of Henry Bottom more than doubled the size of the park and allowed visitors to complete a tour of the entire battlefield.
-The American Battlefield Trust and its partners with the Office of Kentucky Nature Preserves Kentucky Heritage Land Conservation Fund have acquired and preserved 1,202 acres at the Perryville battlefield through late 2021.
+About 2500 acre at Perryville were recognized as a National Historic Landmark in 1960, and the site averages around 7,000 visitors per year.
+The acquisition of 149 acres (0.6 km2) of farmland from a descendant of Henry Bottom more than doubled the size of the park and allowed visitors to complete a tour of the entire battlefield.
+The American Battlefield Trust and its partners, including the Office of Kentucky Nature Preserves Kentucky Heritage Land Conservation Fund, have acquired and preserved 1,202 acres at the Perryville battlefield through mid-2023.
 Numerous acres of this saved land have been incorporated in the state park.